 HSBC’s experience needs to be situated in the broader context of the history of globalisation.
-Among historians of globalisation, there is a consensus that the First World War, which saw the sudden appearance of exchange controls, submarine warfare, and the cessation of trade between belligerents, ended the pre-1914 golden age of globalization (James, 2011).
-As Frieden (2006, 303) has shown, the First World War increased maritime insurance rates, undermined liberal norms, unleashed rampant economic nationalism, and deranged the international monetary system.
-The war initiated a long period of deglobalization, when nation-states that had previously been tightly integrated into the global economy reverted towards autarky.
-During the period after 1914, political risk was elevated, forcing multinational firms to develop a variety of strategies such as cloaking (Kobrak and Hansen, 2004; Wubs, 2008; Jones and Lubinski, 2012; Donzé and Kurosawa, 2013; Casson and da Silva Lopes, 2013).
+Among historians of globalisation, there is a consensus that the First World War, which saw the sudden appearance of exchange controls, submarine warfare, and the cessation of trade between belligerents, ended the pre-1914 golden age of globalization (Frieden, 2006, 303; James, 2011) The war initiated a long period of deglobalization, when nation-states that had previously been tightly integrated into the global economy reverted towards autarky.
+During the period after 1914, political risk was elevated, forcing multinational firms to develop a variety of strategies such as cloaking (Kobrak and Hansen, 2004; Jones and Lubinski, 2012; Donzé and Kurosawa, 2013; Casson and da Silva Lopes, 2013).
 The prevailing view is that globalization did not resume until the post-1945 period, when the United States began to provide many of the global public goods that the Pax Britannica had previously delivered (Kindleberger, 1986; Gilpin, 2011, 94-95).
 These broader changes in the structure of the world economy forced the MNEs of the era to manage political risk.
 The modern MNE emerged in the late nineteenth century.
 Some of the MNE founded in this era survived the period of deglobalization connected to the two world wars and still exist (Jones, 2000; Wilkins, 2001; Chandler and Mazlish, 2005).